RCZhao/ShearCo/README.md

 ## Acknowledgements
-I thank Sven Heydenreich for thoroughly testing the code (aka bug hunting), Peter Schneider and Pierre Burger for valuable discussions.
+I thank Sven Heydenreich for thoroughly testing the code (aka bug hunting), Peter Schneider, Pierre Burger and Rongchuan Zhao for valuable discussions.

 ## Contact
-Created by [@SandraUnruh](sandra.unruh@uni-bonn.de) - feel free to contact me!
+Created by [@SandraUnruh](sandra.unruh@uni-bonn.de) -- feel free to contact me!
 I am grateful for all kinds of suggestion, criticism, bugs and encouragement as this project emerged from my PhD thesis and my experience is naturally limited.